 White gold and yellow gold diamond engagement rings are two of the most popular colors for this momentous piece of jewelry.
-But how did they get their start and what exactly is the difference between the two?
-Let’s take a look at the back stories behind these metals, the karat options you have for each and some of our best-selling white gold vs yellow gold lab-grown diamond jewelry.
+But how did they get their start?
+What is yellow gold?
+What is white gold?
+And what exactly is the difference between the two?
+Let’s take a look at the backstories behind these metals, the karat options you have for each, and some of our best-selling white gold vs yellow gold lab-grown diamond jewelry.

 What’s the difference between white and yellow gold?

 There are a lot of similarities between white and yellow gold — both work well with nearly any cut, clarity, and carat of diamond.
 The main difference between white, yellow, and even rose gold is simply the metal mixture that’s used to make them.
 Some of the most common metals used to mix with gold are copper, silver, nickel, palladium, and zinc.
 Depending on what metals are used and the percentage that they’re present will result in these three common colors.
 White gold has more nickel and zinc, while yellow gold contains more copper.